top of page

 Eight Activities and Games for Teaching Kids About Money

-Only 21 states require personal finance classes in high school1, which means the burden of teaching kids about money rests on their parents’ shoulders.
+Only 21 states require personal finance classes in high school, which means the burden of teaching kids about money rests on their parents’ shoulders.
 Still, only 28% of parents2 actually talk to their kids about finances.
 Without the concepts and habits that lead to a financially healthy life, many are left vulnerable to living beyond their means as adults or making decisions with long-term financial consequences.

 You do not have to be a money expert to teach your kids good financial habits.
 Many online activities and games are available for free to help your children get a good financial education.
 We have gathered a few of these lessons and games here and sorted them by the appropriate grade level.
 Use this list to help you or a loved one get started on teaching financial basics to kids.